Ricc4rdo0107/BoomMail/README.md

-<b>DEPRECATED cause google new third party policies
+<b>DEPRECATED cause of google new third party policies